ngtcp2/nghttp3/doc/source/programmers-guide.rst

 The initialization functions also takes :type:`nghttp3_settings` which is a set of options to tweak HTTP3/ connection settings.
 `nghttp3_settings_default` fills the default values.
-`nghttp3_settings.initial_ts` should be set to the current timestamp.

 The *user_data* parameter to the initialization function is an opaque pointer and it is passed to callback functions.